bartczernicki/AzureOpenAILogProbs/README.md

 ### 2) Weighted Probability of Confidence Score
    * Azure OpenAI LogProbs can return a probability mass function (PMF) distribution of up to the next 5 tokens including their probabilities.
    * This calculation uses multiple LogProbs to determine the "weighted" probability of the response.
-   * The wighted probability is calculated by multiplication: confidence score*probability to give a better weighted estimate of the confidence to answer the question.
+   * The weighted probability is calculated by multiplication: confidence score*probability to give a better weighted estimate of the confidence to answer the question.
    * The weighted probability can be used as a better calibrated confidence score for the model's response.

 Note you have to enable LogProbs and set the LogProbabilitiesPerToken to 5 (current maximum, as of this writing):